awsdocs/amazon-rds-user-guide/doc_source/postgresql-kerberos-connecting.md

      ```
    + For **Port**, enter the assigned port\.
    + For **Maintenance database**, enter the name of the initial database to which the client will connect\.
-   + For **Username**, enter the user name that you entered for Kerberos authentication in [ Step 7: Create Kerberos authentication PostgreSQL logins ](postgresql-kerberos-setting-up.md#postgresql-kerberos-setting-up.create-logins)\.
+   + For **Username**, enter the user name that you entered for Kerberos authentication in [ Step 7: Create PostgreSQL users for your Kerberos principals ](postgresql-kerberos-setting-up.md#postgresql-kerberos-setting-up.create-logins)\.

 1. Choose **Save**\.